Kevin Roy betting profile: Sony Open in Hawaii - PGA TOUR

 Roy's advanced stats and rankings

-- Roy posted a Strokes Gained: Off-the-Tee average of 0.428 in his past five tournaments, demonstrating strength off the tee.
+- Roy posted a Strokes Gained: Off-the-Tee average of 0.428 in his past five tournaments, showing strength in his driving game.

-- In his recent performances, Roy struggled with his approach game, posting a -0.243 Strokes Gained: Approach the Green average.

-- Around the greens, Roy delivered a -0.232 Strokes Gained: Around-the-Green mark in his past five starts.
+- In terms of Strokes Gained: Approach the Green, Roy averaged -0.243 over his past five starts, indicating room for improvement with his iron play.

-- On the greens, Roy posted a positive 0.252 Strokes Gained: Putting average over his last five tournaments.
+- Roy's putting has been a relative strength, as he averaged 0.252 Strokes Gained: Putting over his past five tournaments.

 All stats in this article are accurate for Roy as of the start of the Sony Open in Hawaii.